LvnLx/Tempus/README.md

 The final sample level calculations for measure length or clip locations is deferred as long as possible within the app.
 The user is only presented with integers, however when combined with the sample rate of audio (`44100` for the app), many of the values used for timing could end up as floating point values at various points throughout the app due to division operations.
 To avoid any timing inaccuracies, all calculations are done as close to when they are actually needed as possible, and simply stored as fractions throughout the entirety of the app (both at the Dart and Swift layers) before then

 > [!NOTE]
-> Time signatures are inherintly fractions, and beat units are best represented that way as well.
+> Time signatures are inherently fractions, and beat units are best represented that way as well.
 For example a quarter note is just `1/4` of a whole note

 #### Setting Persistence